pbrisbin/pbrisbin.com/posts/2010-10-10-site_migration.md

 *type safe*, compile-time-guaranteed to be valid.

-What that means is that I don't type the url directly, I insert a haskell function that corresponds to those pages' Routes.
+What that means is that I don't type the url directly, I insert a Haskell function that corresponds to those pages' Routes.
 And no, they aren't built from regular expressions; each Route is generated as a distinct type as defined by me.